Global Risks Report: 2020

 The Global Risks Report 2020 highlights environmental pressures more than any of its predecessors.
 The report identifies five of the top five risks by likelihood and four of the top five by impact as environmental risks (if "water crisis" is also counted as an environmental risk, rather than a "societal risk" as classified in the report).
 The only non-environmental risk among the top five likely and top five impactful was "weapons of mass destruction".
-Pandemics did not receive a top spot in 2020, but were given one one in the 2021 report.
+Pandemics did not receive a top spot in 2020, but were given one in the 2021 report.
 Pandemics could also be qualified as an environmental risks given the zoogenic nature of COVID-19.

 2019

 The Global Risks Report 2019 highlights environmental concerns, which "accounted for three of the top five risks by likelihood and four by impact".
-The second area of concern was the risk of data fraud and cyber-attacks.
+The second area of concern was the risk of data fraud and cyberattacks.

 2018

-The Global Risks Report 2018 highlights four concerns: (1) persistent inequality and unfairness, (2) domestic and international political tensions, (3) environmental dangers and (4) cyber vulnerabilities.
+The Global Risks Report 2018 highlights four concerns: (1) persistent inequality and unfairness, (2) domestic and international political tensions, (3) environmental dangers and (4) cyber-vulnerabilities.
 One recurring theme is humanity's inadequate competence in dealing with complex systems and the danger of complacency.
 The report was edited by Margareta Drzeniek Hanouz.

 2009

 The Global Risks Report 2009 identifies deteriorating fiscal positions, a hard landing in China, a collapse in asset prices, gaps in global governance and issues relating to natural resources and climate as the pivotal risks facing the world this year.
-While Global Risks 2008 highlighted food security, systemic financial risk and supply chain risk as areas of focus for the short term, Global Risks 2009 focuses on the impact of the financial crisis on levels of economic risk and its implications for other risk areas.
+While Global Risks 2008 highlighted food security, systemic financial risk and supply chain risk as areas of focus for the short term, Global Risks 2009 focuses on the impact of the 2008 financial crisis on levels of economic risk and its implications for other risk areas.
 The 2009 report stresses the importance of considering the long-term implications of many of the decisions taken today in response to immediate financial and economic challenges.
-The report also explores how the lack of effective global governance was a factor in the financial crisis and could potentially exacerbate a number of other global risks if not properly addressed.
+The report also explores how the lack of effective global governance was a factor in the 2008 financial crisis and could potentially exacerbate a number of other global risks if not properly addressed.